mohankrishna12/mohankrishna.github.io/README.md

 in the end for the multi class classification results.The performance of the model is evaluated using metrics such as macro average precision(map) along with accuracy.

--Deep Learning Approach For Diagnosing COVID19 In CT Images
+- Deep Learning Approach For Diagnosing COVID19 In CT Images

   The Proposed framework, low level features from the Lungs Computed Tomography Images are extracted using a Pretrained model named Inception V3 and then fed to a fully connected layer then binary classification whether the CT Scan has COVID +ve or -ve .

--Automation Of Home Appliances using Raspberry Pi3 Model B
+- Automation Of Home Appliances using Raspberry Pi3 Model B

   Automation of home appliances like fan, light etc using IOT.
 Implementation of the automation done in two ways one is from website based and other is from Voice Commands to control the appliances (like Turn on light , Turn